OCR Scanner and Cybersecurity: Protecting Data from Cyber Attacks

 The Potential Misuse of OCR-Generated Data

-OCR technology has made it easier to handle large volumes of documents, but it has also made it easier for cybercriminals to misuse the extracted data.
-Leveraging GDPR solutions ensures compliance and protects sensitive OCR data from misuse through encryption, access controls etc. OCR-generated data can be misused in various ways, such as:
+OCR technology has made it easier to handle large volumes of documents, but it has also enabled cybercriminals to misuse the extracted data.
+Leveraging GDPR solutions ensures compliance and protects sensitive OCR data from misuse through encryption, access controls, and other measures.
+OCR-generated data can be misused in various ways, such as:

 Identity Theft